zeled3813/github-tutorial/README.md

 #### Git Status
 * `Git Status` is used to check whether changes were made to a file within the repository.When you type and enter `Git Status` on the command line, the file name appears in red indicating the file was modified/edited,while the file name appears in green indicating the file is already added to the staging area.
-* Before typing `git status`,you should be in the correct repository.Otherwise, move to the repository by using `cd`.When you're in the right repository,you would simplely type `git status` on the command line to check the status of the files.
+* Before typing `git status`,you should be in the correct repository.Otherwise, move to the repository using `cd`.When you're in the right repository,you would simplely type `git status` on the command line to check the status of the files.

 #### Git Add
 * `Git Add` is used when adding a file to the staging area.When you make changes to a file,you would add the modified file to the staging area in order to commit and save it as a `snapshot`.